rails/rails/guides/source/testing.md

 The Test Database
 -----------------

-Just about every Rails application interacts heavily with a database and, as a result, your tests will need a database to interact with as well.
-To write efficient tests, you'll need to understand how to set up this database and populate it with sample data.
+Just about every Rails application interacts heavily with a database and so your tests will need a database to interact with as well.
+This section covers how to set up this test database and populate it with sample data.

-By default, every Rails application has three environments: development, test, and production.
-The database for each one of them is configured in `config/database.yml`.
+As mentioned in the [Test Envionment section](#the-test-environment), every Rails application has three environments: development, test, and production.
+The database for each one of them is configured in
+`config/database.yml`.

 A dedicated test database allows you to set up and interact with test data in